JakeSteam/blog-programming/_posts/2018-09-14-recolouring-modifying-multi-layer-drawables-dynamically-in-android.md

 layerDrawable.setDrawableByLayerId(R.id.foreground_icon, ContextCompat.getDrawable(context, R.drawable.new_foreground_icon))
 ```

-That’s it!
+That's it!
 Both the composite drawable and background color have been changed, and this technique can be used for as many layers as required.

 ### Conclusion